uwrit/infra-docs/docs/access/ssh.md

 Create a file called `config` in the `.ssh` folder which will save your connections.

-1. In the command prompt, run the command
+1. In the command prompt, run

 		touch ~/.ssh/config